Mercury-HPC/Mercury-HPC.github.io/documentation.md

 The second step is to pack the input arguments within a structure, for which a serialization function is provided with the `HG_Register()` call.
-The `HG_Forward()` can then be used to send that structure describing the input arguments.
+The `HG_Forward()` function can then be used to send that structure (which describes the input arguments).
 This function is non-blocking.
-When it completes, the associated callback will be executed after to call to `HG_Trigger()`.
+When it completes, the associated callback can be executed after to call to `HG_Trigger()`.

 {% highlight C %}
 typedef hg_return_t (*hg_cb_t)(const struct hg_cb_info *callback_info);